AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

   Maybe a class named "Program" should not compile and assemble itself.
 Well, but it does.
   If it didn't, the class would probably not exist: It would be just a \c std::vector of virtual machine commands residing in the expression.
-Therefore, it just was a nice empty thing that we put the assembly stuff in  to keep class %Compiler free of that.
+Therefore, it just was a nice empty thing that we put the assembly stuff in, while keeping class %Compiler free of that.
-- Well, and we admit: to keep the program concentrating on just assembly, the virtual machine has besides its duty to run programs, two other responsibilities: The first can be almost considered "OK": In debug-compilations of the library, it creates program listings.
+- Well, and we admit: to keep the program concentrating on just assembly, the virtual machine has, besides its duty to run programs, two other responsibilities: The first can be almost considered "OK": In debug-compilations of the library, it creates program listings.
 But then:
 - The virtual machine decompiles programs back to ASTs!